dellstorage/storagecenter-puppet-module/readme.txt

 This module uses Puppet's Custom Resource Types to allow the user to provision a setup on the Storage Center, ensure that it is maintained, and tear it down.

-The module is run by either a main manifest, a puppet master, or an ENC, that calls the main storagemanager class (`manifests/init.pp`) with parameters defining the desired setup of the Storage Center(s).
+The module is run by either a main manifest, a puppet master, or an ENC, that calls the main dellstorageprovisioning class (`manifests/init.pp`) with parameters defining the desired setup of the Storage Center(s).

 This module will create a 'puppet' folder on the Storage Center and will only create or destroy Storage Center objects within that folder.
 This is to protect the users' data as this module uses the object's name as an unique identifier, while the Storage Center allows multiple objects with the same name.

 ## Setup

-The storagemanager module requires a Puppet version of 3.8.4 or later.
+The dellstorageprovisioning module requires a Puppet version of 3.8.4 or later.
 Earlier versions of Puppet use an outdated version of OpenSSL which the DSM API will not allow to connect to the Storage Center.

 This module requires the Puppet [stdlib module] (https://forge.puppet.com/puppetlabs/stdlib/3.2.1).
-If using an ENC, the stdlib class must be assigned to the same node as the storagemanager module.
+If using an ENC, the stdlib class must be assigned to the same node as the dellstorageprovisioning module.

-The storagemanager module has been designed to work with Foreman, Puppet Apply, and Puppet agent.
+The dellstorageprovisioning module has been designed to work with Foreman, Puppet Apply, and Puppet agent.

 ## Usage

 ### Puppet Apply

 [Puppet Apply] (https://docs.puppet.com/puppet/latest/reference/man/apply.html) is the client-only application of a local manifest.
-The user should ensure that the storagemanager module is located within an environment on Puppet's [environmentpath] (https://docs.puppet.com/4.6/reference/environments_configuring.html).
+The user should ensure that the dellstorageprovisioning module is located within an environment on Puppet's [environmentpath] (https://docs.puppet.com/4.6/reference/environments_configuring.html).
 The environmentpath can be set in puppet.conf, which is found in the [$confdir] (https://docs.puppet.com/puppet/4.6/reference/dirs_confdir.html).

 ### Puppet Agent